India National Strategic Plan (NSP) for TB 2017 - 2025

-The National Strategic Plan (NSP) 2017 - 2025 is the plan produced by the government of India (GoI) setting out the activities which it believes are required to eliminate TB in India.
-The NSP 2017 - 2025 describes the activities and interventions that the GoI believes will bring about significant change in the incidence, prevalence and mortality from TB.
-This is in addition to what is already going on in the country.
+The Indian TB National Strategic Plan (NSP) 2017 - 2025 was the plan produced by the government of India (GoI) which set out what the government believed was needed to eliminate TB in India.
+The NSP 2017 - 2025 described the activities and interventions that the GoI believed would bring about significant change in the incidence, prevalence and mortality from TB.
+This was in addition to what was already going on in the country.

 The Vision is of a TB free India with zero deaths, disease and poverty due to tuberculosis